Norfolk county cricket team (1764–1875): 1826 to 1876

-Although matches against sides such as MCC and the Cambridge Town Club were played, the County Club had largely ceased to operate by 1848, although it was "revived" in 1862 and subscriptions continued to be paid until the end of the 1860s by which time the club was in debt.
-Sides used the Norfolk name into the 1870s, including against MCC, Cambridgeshire, Cambridge University, and Essex.
-The current county club was founded in October 1876, with the fifth Lord Suffield as President, and played its first matches in 1877.
+Although matches continued against MCC and Cambridge Town Club, the county club had largely ceased to operate by 1848.
+It was revived in 1862, with subscriptions continuing into the late 1860s, but regular matches could not be established, and the club ultimately accumulated debt.
+The Norfolk name nevertheless continued to be used for matches into the 1870s, including games against MCC, Cambridgeshire, Cambridge University, and Essex.

+The present county club was founded in October 1876, with Charles Harbord, 5th Baron Suffield, serving as president.
+It played its first matches in 1877.